wilbowma/s3ql-rotating-snapshots/README.md

 ## Intervals
 Use the variable `$TAG` to create a new rotated tag.
 This variable could be, for instance, set to `hourly` in one invocation, and `daily` in another.
-It's essentially equivalent to `rsnapshot' intervals.
+It's essentially equivalent to `rsnapshot` intervals.

 The backups under each tag are rotated separately, and can have different expiration options set via the `$EXPIREPYOPTS` variable.
 This